 - Emotional distress.

-At Lavent Law, our attorneys are committed to helping you fight for the money you deserve.
+At Lavent Law, P.A., our attorneys are committed to helping you fight for the money you deserve.
 We’ll work closely with medical and vocational experts to (a) identify your damages and (b) determine the value of your case.
 This will help us make sure that you’re fairly compensated for your crush injury.

 Statute of Limitations for Miami Crush Injury Claims